 The healthcare industry has become perhaps the most regulated in the United States.
 As providers and other players respond to this regulatory environment, the health law field has become a dynamic and complex area of law.
 And it is one evidencing a marked growth in legal employment.
-Indeed, health law has become such a specialized area that some states have developed board certification programs.
+Indeed, health law has become such a specialized area that some states have developed board certification programs in healthcare.
 Still, this course might alternatively be characterized as an advanced torts class in which healthcare is just a "vehicle" for exploring liability as a means for assuring quality.
 This course emphasizes legal doctrine over litigation strategy or public policy.
-It is designed to prepare your regardless of where you professional path takes you.
+It is designed to prepare you for legal practice regardless of where you professional path takes you.

-Health Law can be divided into five subfields: (1) finance and regulation, (2) public health, (3) biotechnology, (4) bioethics, and (5) patient care.
-This course focuses on patient care and provider liability.
-Specific topics include: (a) the formation and termination of the treatment relationship (contracts); (b) the duty to treat (statutory); (c) informed consent (torts); (d) confidentiality (torts, statutory); (e) individual and hospital liability (torts, evidence, civil procedure, agency), (f) managed care liability and ERISA preemption (agency, statutory); (g) licensure (statutory); and (h) end-of-life health care decision making (statutory).
+Health Law can be divided into five subfields: (1) finance and regulation, (2) public health, (3) biotechnology and life sciences, (4) bioethics, and (5) patient care.
+This course focuses on patient care, especially as it is regulated though provider liability.
+Specific topics include: (a) the formation and termination of the treatment relationship (contracts); (b) the duty to treat (statutory); (c) informed consent (torts); (d) confidentiality (torts, statutory); (e) medical malpractice (torts, evidence, civil procedure, agency), (f) hospital liability (torts, agency); (g) managed care liability and ERISA preemption (agency, statutory); (h) licensure (statutory); and possibly (i) end-of-life health care decision making (statutory).
 The unifying themes are mechanisms to assure medical quality and patient autonomy.